Smokey Robinson facts: Songs, age, children of the Miracles leader and Motown legend

 21 March 2022, 10:40 | Updated: 11 October 2023, 14:00

 Smokey Robinson is without doubt one of the most successful and talented songwriters of all time.

 From his time as leader of The Miracles, to his solo career and his songwriting powers at Motown, there really is only one Smokey.

-To celebrate Smokey turning 80 in 2020, let's take a look back at his amazing life and career.
+To celebrate a true music legend, let's take a look back at his amazing life and career.

 Who is Smokey Robinson?